Barbie to Oppenheimer: 10 movies with biggest opening weekends of 2023

 The Barbie vs Oppenheimer debate has resulted in the massive success of both films.
 Usually, it’s considered wise to avoid clashes at the box office, however here it became a blessing in disguise and a win-win situation!

 It’s even more impressive for Oppenheimer to be on the list of movies with the biggest opening weekends in 2023 since it’s a biopic about a theoretical physicist.
-One of the most-anticipated films of 2023, the Christopher Nolan directorial focuses on the life of J. Robert Oppenheimer, a prominent theoretical physicist who is also known as the “father of the atom bomb”.
+One of the most-anticipated films of 2023, the Christopher Nolan directorial focuses on the true story behind J. Robert Oppenheimer, a prominent theoretical physicist who is also known as the “father of the atom bomb”.

 IMDb rating: 8.8/10